simrenbasra/simys-blog/_posts/2026-01-17-simbot_part2.md

 3. Matches patterns learned during training to return a likely response

-    **NOTE:** Different models have different training data and so respond differently.
+    **NOTE:** Different models have different training data and so, respond differently.

 4. Decodes tokens back into readable language